cat768/anarchy-phantoms/README.md

 ## Compatibility

-- `pom.xml` compiles against `paper-api` version `1.21.9-R0.1-SNAPSHOT`.
+- `pom.xml` compiles against `paper-api` version `1.21.11-R0.1-SNAPSHOT`.
 - `plugin.yml` declares `api-version: '1.21'` — Paper's `api-version` field is only ever major.minor granularity, and Paper treats this as "compatible with any 1.21.x server."
 That's what lets a jar built against 1.21.9 load and run unmodified on newer 1.21.x releases as well, without needing a rebuild for every patch version.
 - **Folia support**: `folia-supported: true` is set in `plugin.yml`.
 The plugin uses standard Bukkit event listeners, per-entity persistent data, and per-player `EntityScheduler` tasks (no global schedulers, no cross-region state), so it runs correctly under Folia's regionized threading model as well as on standard Paper.
 - Starting in 2026, Mojang moved to year.drop versioning (e.g. `26.1`, `26.2`, ...) instead of `1.x`, and Paper follows the same scheme for Java Edition builds going forward (1.21.11 was the last `1.x`-style release; see [Paper's project setup docs](https://docs.papermc.io/paper/dev/project-setup/)).
 Bedrock version numbers (e.g. `26.40`) are a **separate** numbering track and don't correspond 1:1 with Java/Paper releases — don't match them up when picking a Paper API version.

 ### CI pipeline

+CI runs in two stages.
+A `unit-test` job runs first and gates everything else: it runs the MockBukkit/JUnit behavioral suite (see [Testing](#testing)) via `mvn -B test`, publishes results as a GitHub Checks summary, and must pass before the compile/boot pipeline is even attempted. `unit-test` is also the only job that runs on pull requests — the boot-matrix and publish steps stay push-to-`main`/`workflow_dispatch`-only, so a PR gets fast behavioral feedback (~1 minute) without spinning up real servers or attempting to cut a release from an unmerged head.

-CI is no longer a single fixed-version smoke test — `.github/workflows/build.yml` builds the jar once, then dynamically discovers every currently-STABLE Paper **and** Folia version (from PaperMC's Fill API) at or above `MIN_MC_VERSION` (currently `1.21.9`) and boots the same jar against every one of them in parallel.
+Once `unit-test` passes, `.github/workflows/build.yml` builds the jar once, then dynamically discovers every currently-STABLE Paper **and** Folia version (from PaperMC's Fill API) at or above `MIN_MC_VERSION` (currently `1.21.9`) and boots the same jar against every one of them in parallel.
 Paper 1.21.9 itself is separately pinned into the matrix even though it never had a STABLE Fill build (it's ALPHA-only, superseded same cycle by 1.21.10), since it's the plugin's actual production target.

-- Publishing (to both the rolling `latest` release and a permanent `git-<sha>` release) only happens if **every** leg of that matrix passes.
+- Publishing (to both the rolling `latest` release and a permanent `git-<sha>` release) only happens if `unit-test` **and every** smoke-test matrix leg pass.
 - `.github/workflows/latest-drift-check.yml` is a safety net that fires after each `build.yml` run: it compares commit timestamps between `main` and whatever the `latest` tag currently points to, and re-dispatches `build.yml` if `latest` ever falls behind (e.g. a publish step silently no-op'd).
 It never republishes directly itself — it just re-triggers the real pipeline.
 - Matrix generation and server boot logic live in `.github/workflows/scripts/generate-matrix.sh` and `.github/workflows/scripts/smoke-test.sh`.